Kinovarobotics/kinova-ros/README.md

 3. Publish torque commands rostopic pub -r 100 /j2n6s300_driver/in/joint_torque kinova_msgs/JointTorque "{joint1: 0.0, joint2: 0.0, joint3: 0.0, joint4: 0.0, joint5: 0.0, joint6: 1.0}"

+#### Gravity compensation
+Gravity compensation is done by default in the robot's base.
+This means that if the robot is commanded zero torques the robot does not fall under gravity.
+This case (zero commanded torque) can be refered to as 'gravity compensated mode', the robot can me moved around freely by manually pushing its joints.
+You can try out this mode by using the command (for a j2s7300)

+rosrun kinova_demo gravity_compensated_mode.py j2s7300

+It is posible to publish torque with or without gravity compensation by setting the parameter -

+publish_torque_with_gravity_compensation: false

 #### Torque inactivity
 If not torque command is sent after a given time (250ms by default), the controller will take an action: (0): The robot will return in position